allenai/olmo-ui/src/monitor/README.md

 ## Getting started
-1. Modify the code in monitor folder
+1. Modify the code in monitor folder.
+2. Shut down olmo-ui since the command below run on port 8080.
+3. Run the command below:
+    ```
+        npx functions-framework --target=SyntheticFunction
+    ```
+4. Navigate to the localhost:8080 if you see json object with synthetic_generic_result_v1 oke true you are good.
-2. Raise PR for review
+4. Raise PR for review.
-3. Once PR gets approval please merge the PR and run the command:
+5. Once PR gets approval please merge the PR and run the command:
     ```
         gcloud functions deploy  Ai2-Playground-Monitor --gen2 --runtime=nodejs20 --region=us-west1 --source=. --entry-point=SyntheticFunction --memory=2G --timeout=60 --trigger-http
     ```